Kyriosity/read-write/README+/pencraft/README+/essays/README+/NullRefError.md

 * "**Technical**" &thinsp;&mdash;&thinsp; not supposed to occur (as an extreme case, a number becomes `null`).
 A system bug.
 * &nbsp;**App Logic** &thinsp;&mdash;&thinsp; actually unassigned or nulled declarations.
 No magic, _<samp>mea culpa</samp>_.

-I bet the last case feeds loud worldwide discussions and proposals.
+I bet the last case prevails and feeds loud worldwide duspute.
 However, `null` and its reference are natural there.
-Exceptions, thrown when nulls are referred to, are only a symptom of programming mistakes and logical flaws.
+Exceptions from its references are only a symptom of programming mistakes and logical flaws.

 <h2 align="center">Much Ado About <code>Nothing</code>&thinsp;?</h2>